danlivingston/Ada/README.md

 ```bash
     alr --version
 ```
+If you see the version number, you are good to go!

 ## Using this repo:
 After installing Alire, you can use this project by cloning this repo